hoanhan101/open-rec/THEORY.md

 is created by using the same terms.

 This key challenge in content-based filtering is to answer two questions:
-- "What attributes should ?"
+- "What attributes should?"
-- "How are these generated ?"
+- "How are these generated?"

 Typically, we will need to manual data collection.
 For text documents, we could use NLP to generate descriptors.
 It could be as simple as counting word